 But, I quickly realized that the key to paddle boarding is balance.
 Paddle boarding doesn’t have to be complicated.

-If you can find your center of gravity and keep your balance, you’ll be able to paddle with ease.
+If you can find your center of gravity and keep your balance, you can paddle easily.

 How To Stand Up on a Paddle Board